hashicorp/vault/website/source/api/system/sealwrap-rewrap.html.md

 ~> **Enterprise Only** – These endpoints require Vault Enterprise.

 The `/sys/sealwrap/rewrap` endpoint is used to rewrap all seal wrapped entries.
+This is useful when you want to upgrade seal wrapped entries to use the latest key, for example, after a seal migration or after rotating the remote keyring.

 ## Read Rewrap Status